sungmen999/CassiaSDKGuideClone/RESTful-API.md

 those APIs are fully compliant with Bluetooth SIG’s Internet Working Group RESTful API specification.

+*NOTE*: If you are accessing the RESTful API from the container, use the container static address: 10.10.10.254
 ## Common Parameters
 Here are common parameters for the RESTful API: